IOkFly-BLENDERIS/IOkFly-Race-AM32-4in1-ESC/README.md

 # IOkFly-Race-AM32-4in1-ESC
 4in1 ESC based on [AM32 FW](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware.git).
-Developed for quad racing.
+Every commercial  ESC on the market has some sort of design compromise to satisfy as many use cases as possible.
+My plan was to develop uncompromised, performance oriented ESC for quadcopter racing.
+Combining all of the features mentioned below I believe that I achieved to design a perfect ESC for racing.

 # Features